 In order to sit for the CPA exam(s), Alabama requires that you first complete the education requirements.

-To maintain your CPA licensure, you must continue learning and updating your knowledge of accounting.
+To maintain your Alabama state CPA licensure, you must continue learning and updating your knowledge of accounting.
 Alabama requires that CPAs complete a minimum of 40 hours of continuing education credit per year, every year, ending on September 30.
 At least eight of those hours must be in the field of accounting and auditing.
 The board limits behavioral coursework to eight hours.
+This sort of professional development can be invaluable.
+Not only do you satisfy the Board, but your continued development will be a boon to yoru accounting practice.

-There are associations, such as the Alabama Society of CPAs (ASCPA) who provide educational opportunities via in-person seminars, webinars, and self-study programs.
+There are associations, such as the Alabama Society of CPAs (ASCPA) or the National Association of the State Boards of Accountancy (NASBA) who provide educational opportunities via in-person seminars, webinars, and self-study programs.
 Seminars are held at various conferences and stand-alone seminar sessions across the state year-around.
 You can also take courses through other associations or at a local college or university.
 You may even take courses online at universities in other parts of the nation.

 If you decide to conduct independent study and writing, the Alabama board will recognize your time in completing published articles or books towards your CPE requirement.
 These materials must directly apply to the field of accounting and the board will determine how much credit is given.
 You can use published materials to count for up to one quarter of the total required CPE credits.
 Thus, any time you spend over 10 hours writing and researching a publication may not be counted.